-- Every week, we will read 10-15 pages of work by famous shut-ins, dogged archivists, flâneurs through the ages, and bring to the workshopping table about 500 words related to your essay topic.
+- For each group meeting, we will read 10-15 pages of work by famous shut-ins, dogged archivists, flâneurs through the ages, and bring to the workshopping table about 500 words related to your essay topic.
 I will send out the readings with a week’s notice; you will send out your words with at least two-days notice.

 - This workshop will endeavor to provide safety and discourse, a lateral power dynamic between me the creator of the space and you the inhabiter of it, and an openly-sourced reading list involving writers of varying backgrounds, both famous and otherwise.